 Chocolate Candy Cup Shells:

-- 2 cups chocolate chips, I use the Enjoy Life brand which is free of most allergens
+2 cups semi-sweet chocolate chips, I use the Enjoy Life brand which is free of most allergens

-- While the chocolate is melting, set out 16 paper muffin liners.
-When the chocolate is smooth, spoon a small amount into the muffin liners (one at a time) and tilt the papers to swirl the chocolate to cover the bottom, and come up the sides about 1/4-1/2″.
-When all 16 liners have been coated, place them on a flat tray or in a muffin tin, and refrigerate until the chocolate hardens, about 5-10 minutes.
+Next set out 14-16 paper muffin liners.
+When the chocolate is smooth, spoon a small amount into the muffin liners, one at a time.
+Tilt the papers to swirl the chocolate to cover the bottom, and come up the sides about 1/2″.

-- Then spoon about 1 tablespoon of raspberry cream filling onto each chocolate cup.
+Then spoon about 1 tablespoon of raspberry cream filling onto the center of each chocolate cup.
 Finally use the remaining chocolate to carefully spoon over the top of the raspberry cream filling to cover the top of the candy cup.
-To speed things up, I placed my melted chocolate into a squeeze bottle that I widened the top on by cutting off part of the tip, and squeezed the chocolate into the muffin liners.
-If you run short on chocolate, melt a small amount with just a touch of coconut oil to finish the candy cups.
+Tilt each chocolate cup to cover the raspverry filling.

-- As you top each candy cup, sprinkle a small amount of the crushed freeze dried raspberries over the top for decoration if desired.
-If you’re decorating with the freeze dried raspberries, you’ll likely have most of the bag leftover, and you can always use them in pancakes/waffles/and other baked goods.
+As you top each candy cup with the chocolate, sprinkle a small amount of the crushed freeze dried raspberries over the top for decoration if desired.

 - Prep Time: 45 mins